stephengold/Maud/README.md

-Menus are context-sensitive, so for instance you'll see many more options in the Animation menu when a real animation is loaded than when the model is in bind pose.
+Menus are context-sensitive, so for instance you'll see many more options in the Animation menu when a real animation is loaded than when the model is in its bind pose.

-Most menu items are numbered.
+The first 10 items in each menu are numbered.
 For instance, the first item in the menu bar is labeled "1] View".
 The numbers indicate keyboard shortcuts for navigating menus.
 In other words, you can select the View Menu by pressing the "1" key on the main keyboard (but NOT the "1" key on the numeric keypad).

 #### Keyboard shortcuts

-Keyboard shortcuts for the Editor Screen include:
+Keyboard shortcuts in the Editor Screen include:

- + "E" to deselect the selected bone in a model
  + "." to pause/restart the loaded animation(s)
  + "Esc" to exit from the active menu (or if there's no active menu, to exit from Maud)
  + "X" to create a checkpoint